 Banks, credit unions and brokerage firms that choose to join the program can provide the Medallion Signature Guarantee.
 They must pay an annual membership fee and use a special Medallion stamp with special ink for added security.

-If you do not have an existing account, you may need to open a new account and wait for 60 days before you can get a signature guarantee.
+If you do not have an existing account, you may need to open a new account and wait for 60 days or more to establish on ongoing customer relationship before you can get a signature guarantee.

 The purpose of the signature guarantee is to prevent forgery and fraud.
 When you sell or transfer a security, the transfer agent keeps a record or ledger of the transfer of ownership.
 To help to ensure that the transfer is authentic, the transfer agent will require a signature guarantee.